karrioapi/karrio/README.md

 Karrio makes modern shipping accessible to - enterprises (finance, healthcare, etc..) in regulated industries and government agencies.
 Furthermore, Karrio, enables platforms (Marketplace, eCommerce, ERP, WMS, OMS, 3PLs, Manufacturing system, etc...) to seamlessly integrate, launch faster, scale and monetize shipping.

+## Support

+If you have general questions about Karrio, want to say hello or just follow along, we'd like to invite you to join our [Discord Community](https://discord.gg/gS88uE7sEx).

+If you run into any problems or issues, please create a Github issue and we'll try our best to help.

+We strive to provide good support through our issue trackers on Github.
+However, if you'd like to receive private & prioritized support with:

+- Guaranteed SLAs
+- Phone / video calls to discuss your specific use case and get recommendations on best practices
+- Private discussions over Discord
+- Guidance around deployment, ops and scaling best practices
+- Prioritized feature requests
+- Prioritized new carriers integrations
+- Partnership

+We do offer Paid Support options.
+Please reach out to us at hello@karrio.io to sign up.

 ## Developing locally & Contributing

 See our Docs for instructions on [developing Karrio locally](https://docs.karrio.io/development/setup).